National anthem of Russia: Regulations

 Regulations for the performance of the national anthem are set forth in the law signed by President Putin on 25 December 2000.
 While a performance of the anthem may include only music, only words, or a combination of both, the anthem must be performed using the official music and words prescribed by law.
 During official performances of the national anthem, everyone present listens to it standing, and men remove their hats.
-If the national anthem is played whilst the flag of the Russian Federation is being raised, the audience will face the flag.
+If the national anthem is played whilst the flag of Russia is being raised, the audience will face the flag.

 Once a performance has been recorded, it may be used for any purpose, such as in a radio or television broadcast.
 The anthem may be played for solemn or celebratory occasions, such as the annual Victory Day parade in Moscow, or the funerals of heads of state and other significant figures.
 When asked about playing the anthem during the Victory Day parades, Defense Minister Anatoliy Serdyukov stated that because of the acoustics of the Red Square, only an orchestra would be used because voices would be swallowed by the echo.

 The anthem is mandatory at the swearing-in of the President of Russia, for opening and closing sessions of the Duma and the Federation Council, and for official state ceremonies.
 It is played on television and radio at the beginning and end of the broadcast day.
 If programming is continuous, the anthem is played once at 0600 hours, or slightly earlier at 0458 hours.
 The anthem is also played on New Year's Eve after the New Year Address by the President.
 It is played at sporting events in Russia and abroad, according to the protocol of the organisation hosting the games.
 According to the law, when the anthem is played officially, everybody must stand up (in case the national flag is raising, facing to the flag), men must remove their headgear (in practice, excluding those in military uniform and clergymen).
 Uniformed personnel must give a military salute when the anthem plays.

 The anthem is performed in 4/4 (common time) or in 2/4 in the key of C major, and has a tempo of 76 beats per minute.
-Using either time signature, the anthem must be played in a solemn and singing manner (Russian: Торжественно and Распевно).
+Using either time signature, the anthem must be played in a solemn (торжественно) and singing manner (распевно).
 The government has released arrangements for orchestras, brass bands and wind bands.

 According to Russian copyright law, state symbols and signs are not protected by copyright.
 As such, the anthem's music and lyrics may be used and modified freely.
 Although the law calls for the anthem to be performed respectfully and for performers to avoid causing offence, it does not define what constitutes offensive acts or penalties.
 Standing for the anthem is required by law but the law does not specify a penalty for refusing to stand.